 - NB: Stream in mill grounds

-- Laundry room with W/machine and t/dryer by £1 slot meter
+- Laundry room with washing machine and tumble dryer by £1 slot meter

 - Superb indoor leisure complex with two heated swimming pools, Jacuzzis, saunas, steam rooms and drench shower (Roman Pool open daily 8.30 am to 8.30 pm – Wednesdays to 9 pm – for all ages, under adult supervision.
 Waterfall Pool open daily 8.30 am to 6.30 pm for adults and children over 10 accompanied by a swimming adult)